jitpack/jitpack.io/_index.en.md

 **That's it!** The first time you request a project JitPack checks out the code, builds it and sends the Jar files back to you.

-To see an example head to [jitpack.io](https://jitpack.io) and 'Look Up' a GitHub repository by url.
+To see an example head to [jitpack.io](https://jitpack.io) and 'Look up' a GitHub repository by url.

 Gradle example in **settings.gradle** file:
 ```gradle